korzhyk/VKMusic/README.md

     $ vkmusic.py -s username

-audios will be exported to artist name folders ex. `Adele - Let The Sky Fall (OST James Bond: Skyfall)` will be saved to `./Music/Adele/Let The Sky Fall (OST James Bond: Skyfall)`
+audios will be exported to artist name folders ex. `Adele - Let The Sky Fall.mp3` will be saved to `./Music/Adele/Let The Sky Fall.mp3`